fordc5/PrisonersDilemmaCSWorkshop/README.md

 But seriously, open source development is a steep learning curve.
 It may be tough at first, but jumping head first into a project will get you to where you want to be faster than any series of tutorials will.

 v) Other neat projects/sites:
 You get a ton of cool, free stuff as a student on GitHub.
-Check it out here: https://education.github.com/pack
+Check it all out here: https://education.github.com/pack